Revealed: Airbus A380 first class concepts

 Airbus' original 'super first class' concept for the A380.

-This approach was revisited by European agency Yellow Window in an early pitch for Cathay Pacific’s Boeing 777 first class, which eventually took form as Air France’s 777 first class.
+This approach was later revisited by European agency Yellow Window in an early pitch for Cathay Pacific’s Boeing 777 first class, which eventually took form as Air France’s 777 first class.

 One of Yellow Design's 777 first class treatments developed for Cathay Pacific.